fyrox-book/fyrox-book.github.io/src/scene/sprite_node.md

 {{#include ../code/snippets/src/scene/sprite.rs:create_sprite}}
 ```

-A sprite with a texture could be created by using `.with_texture` method of the builder:
+A sprite with a texture could be created by using `.with_material` method of the builder:

 ```rust,no_run
 {{#include ../code/snippets/src/scene/sprite.rs:create_sprite_with_texture}}
 ```

+Please note, that this code create a material per each sprite.
+This could be very unoptimal if you're using tons of
+sprites at once, share the same material resource across multiple sprites if you can.
+Otherwise, each sprite will be
+rendered in a separate draw call and the overall performance will be very low.

 ## Animation